New faculty for a new academic year

 Andrea Thomer is teaching SI 666, Organization of Information Resources, in fall 2017.

 Chris Teplovs joins the UMSI faculty as a Lecturer III/Research Scientist.
-He is the lead developer of the Digital Innovation Greenhouse, which nurtures digital enterprises at the University of Michigan, moving them from innovation to infrastructure.
 He has a PhD in curriculum, teaching and learning from the University of Toronto.
 During his post-doctorate fellowship at the Copenhagen Business School, he created several startup ventures focusing on analytics.
+He was a lead developer of the University of Michigan's Digital Innovation Greenhouse.

 In fall 2017, he will be teaching SI 330, Data Manipulation, and SI 370, Data Exploration.